Fujifilm X-T100 vs Nikon D5300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Nikon D5300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
+Both the X-T100 and the D5300 have been discontinued, but can regularly be found used on eBay.
+The D5300 was replaced by the Nikon D5500, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X-T100 better than the Nikon D5300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.